iyotee/YoutubeDwnlder/README.md

 - List available video and audio formats for a given YouTube video URL.
 - Download the highest quality video and audio formats separately.
-- Remove any sponsor ads from the video.
+- Remove any sponsors ads from the video.
 - Merge the downloaded video and audio into a single file using `ffmpeg`.
 - Rename the final output file to the video title.